thebracket/ArdanUltimateRustFoundations/day1/hour1/hello_library.md

 *Million dollar idea: Hello World as a service.*

 > This will be live-coded.
+The Github version is [here](/src/hello_auth/).
+There's a ReplIt version here: [https://replit.com/@HerbertWolverso/HelloAuth#login/src/main.rs](https://replit.com/@HerbertWolverso/HelloAuth#login/src/main.rs)

 Now that we have a workspace, let's add a second project to it.
 This time, we're going to create a *library*.